synesthesiam/opentts/README.md

 ## Building From Source

 OpenTTS uses [Docker buildx](https://docs.docker.com/buildx/working-with-buildx/) to build multi-platform images based on [Debian bullseye](https://www.debian.org/releases/bullseye/).

+Before building, make sure to download the voices you want to the `voices` directory.
+Each TTS system that uses external voices has a sub-directory with instructions on how to download voices.

 If you only plan to build an image for your current platform, you should be able to run: